- Enjoy a rare setting in Japan

-- Good fish caught near the Sea of Japan.
+- Don’t forget to eat fish just caught in the Sea of Japan.

-- The bridge that opens up 50 times a day.
+- The famous bridge that opens up to 50 times a day

-Generally speaking, Japanese beaches are usually not clear enough to enjoy scenery or for swimming, contrary to the affluence of surrounding areas.
-However, Amanohashidate is different from all the rest!
-The southern part of the beach is full of families who come to swim in the sea.
+So, Amanohashidate is famous for being one of the three best scenic views of Japan, but as a beach itself, it is pretty rare too.
+Maybe you have not heard about it, but generally speaking, Japanese beaches are usually not clear enough to enjoy scenery or for swimming!
+Amanohashidate is different, and the southern part of the beach is full of families who come to swim in the sea.

-There is an observation point near the beach, but the way to view the scenery is a bit unique.
-It’s called “mata-nozoki”, or peeping through your legs.
+Amanohashidate famous observation point is near the beach.
+The best way to view the scenery is very famous because it’s funny and makes you look a bit like an idiot: locals call it mata-nozoki, or peeping through your legs.

-Good fish caught near the Sea of Japan.
+Don’t forget to eat fish just caught in the Sea of Japan.

-The bridge that opens up 50 times a day.
+The famous bridge that opens up to 50 times a day

 Amanohashidate koen, Monju, Miyazu city, Kyoto